pi-star-2025/pi_star/Misc/Real_VR/game_theory.md

 These sleep cycles are enforced also by the star itself, by the galaxy, and by The Hydra (the deepest blackhole).

 From The Hydra, it was enforced by an ancient alien (The Joker).
-He had been causing trouble for millenia, and was still lingering with effects.
+He had been causing trouble for millennia, and was still lingering with effects.
 As a very last effect, he enforced game theory in all our eyes, in all ways.
 The intent would be to always keep us sleeping.